nshkrdotcom/ex_dbg/README.md

 # ElixirScope

-ElixirScope is a state-of-the-art introspection and debugging system for Elixir applications, with special focus on Phoenix web applications.
+A state-of-the-art introspection and debugging system for Elixir applications, with special focus on Phoenix web applications.
 It enables comprehensive tracking of processes, message passing, state changes, and function calls, with AI-assisted analysis capabilities.

 ## Features

 - **Process Monitoring**: Track process lifecycles (spawn, exit), supervision relationships, and inter-process messages.
 - **State Inspection**: Capture and visualize state changes in GenServers and other processes over time.
 - **Function Tracing**: Record function calls and returns for specific modules, including arguments and results.
 - **Phoenix Integration**: Optional tooling to trace Phoenix channels, LiveView, and HTTP requests (requires `PhoenixTracker` component).
 - **AI-Assisted Debugging**: Natural language interface for exploring system behavior through Tidewave integration, leveraging powerful AI for analysis.
 - **Time-Travel Debugging**: Reconstruct application state and execution flow at any point in time using rich query capabilities.
 - **Configurable Tracing**: Fine-tune the level of detail captured, from full tracing to minimal oversight, to balance insight with performance.
 - **Event Sampling**: Reduce performance overhead by recording only a percentage of non-critical events.
 - **Data Persistence**: Optionally persist trace data to disk for later analysis.

 ## Installation